norman784/gaiku/gaiku-3d/Readme.md

 # Gaiku 3d

-Implementation of the 3d game engine.
+Implementation of the 3d terrain engine.

 ## File formats